hedning/nix-bash-completions/README.md

 ## Usage

-At the moment the script requires `extglob` to be set in the executing shell, eg. `shopt -s extglob`.
 At that point you can just source the `_nix` file: `. _nix`, and start tabbing.

-You also need [bash-completion](https://github.com/scop/bash-completion) for it work (which is the case if most commands already provides completions).
+You need [bash-completion](https://github.com/scop/bash-completion) for it to work (which is the case if most commands already provides completions).
+On NixOS this is done by setting `programs.bash.enableCompletion`.

 The script also depends on `sed` being in the path.